-Our audit work in respect of the PCC's and the CC's opinions is ongoing.
-The following are the main items relating to the completion of our audit procedures and were outstanding at 15th October 2021 (the date of drafting this report):
+Our audit work in respect of the PCC's and the CC's opinions is nearing completion.
+The following are the main items relating to the completion of our audit procedures:

-- Land and buildings valuation: We held a meeting with your valuer on 30 September to discuss issues raised by our expert, EY Real Estate.
-We are awaiting finalisation of the EY Real Estate report, following a revision of the valuation of a sample of assets by your valuer

-- IAS 19 assurances: We are working with our EY actuarial colleagues regarding the Police Pension Fund liability valuation and LG Pension Fund disclosures

-- Cashflow statement: We were sent revised Cashflow Statements for the PCC and the CC on 12 October which we need to review

-- Fieldwork w/c $18^{th}$ and $25^{th}$ October covering all outstanding testing:

-- PPE reclassifications from AUC testing

-- Journals testing

-- Income and expenditure sampling

-- Income cut off testing

-- Payroll testing queries ►

-- Reserves

-- Related party transactions ►

-- Going concern

-- Officers remuneration

-- Unrecorded liabilities up to the date of signing the opinion

-- Annual Governance Statement

-- Quality review from Manager and Associate Partner of audit working papers

-- Review of final version of accounts and narrative report ►

-- Subsequent events review

-- Receipt of signed management representation letter

-- Signed AGS, narrative report and financial statements

-- Whole of Government Accounts: We have yet to receive the NAO instructions on this for 2020/21.
-This is not expected until December 2021.
+- Police Pension Lump Sums evidence outstanding - Review of Related party transactions ► - Review of Going concern ► - Unrecorded liabilities up to the date of signing the opinion - Consultation for the prior year adjustment for the PPE disposals ► - Quality review from Manager and Associate Partner of audit working papers ► - Review of final version of accounts and narrative report ► - Subsequent events review ► - Receipt of signed management representation letter ► - Signed AGS, narrative report and financial statements ► - Whole of Government Accounts: We have yet to receive the NAO instructions on this for 2020/21.
+This is not expected until February 2022.